-The APA Activity Fee, which is a nominal fee per student and is paid together with tuition, helps underwrite APA events for which there are no ticket sales (Snow Day, Halloween Carnival, Welcome Cocktail Party, Faculty/Staff Year-End Appreciation Luncheon, etc.), while our fundraisers are a necessary supplement to cover the cost of our many wonderful programs, events, and enrichment experiences throughout the year.
+The APA Activity Fee, which is a nominal fee per student and is paid together with tuition, helps underwrite APA events for which there are no ticket sales (Halloween Carnival, Coffee Mornings, Faculty/Staff Year-End Appreciation Luncheon, etc.), while our fundraisers are a necessary supplement to cover the cost of our many wonderful programs, events, and enrichment experiences throughout the year.
 The APA Gala & Silent Auction is our largest fundraiser.

 How is the APA different from a traditional PTA?